poaxy/CyberSquard/README.md

 - **Test Environment**: Use on a test system first.
 - **Backups**: Manually back up critical data beyond SSH config.
 - **Firewall Changes**: May disrupt active connections.

+---

+## License

+This script is provided under the MIT License.
+Feel free to modify and distribute it as needed.

+---

+## Disclaimer

+This script is provided as-is, without any warranties.
+Use it at your own risk.
+The author is not responsible for any damage or data loss caused by the use of this script.

+---